 Enchanting pathways cut through small rice paddies to bridge over a natural pool-river where you'll share the freshest of swims with tiny fish.
 Each beautiful house is different, and range from romantic woven pods and jaw-dropping treehouses to an antique Javanese bridal house with hand carved teak and thick bamboo.
-Most of the Views across the Ayung river gorge are lush lime green, and the horizon rises up to picture perfect mountains.
+Views across the Ayung river gorge are lush lime green, and the horizon rises up to picture perfect mountains.

 This is a real family affair, with the Hardy's daughters also contributing to the 9 unique designs.
 Though totally original in form, each one is carefully laid out to make the most of the wilderness around it.
 Sit out on your deck and feast on their garden produce.
 Shoot the breeze then wait for the sound of frogs to fill the air as you drift off to sleep.
 Bambu Indah means beautiful bamboo in Indonesian.
 Unforgettable.

 - Beautifully constructed wooden houses with muslin-draped four-posters and unique touches - a treetop yoga deck in Guadua, a handmade copper bathtub in Copper

 - Natural setting amidst organic gardens and rice paddies